KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 CO: Co. _crow_ "hut"
 PIE: \*kroh₁-po- "roof"
 COGN: ON _hróf_ "boat-shed", OE _hróf_ "roof"
 ETYM: The PIE etymology of these words is uncertain because of the semantics of the Celtic cognates, which points to the PCelt. meaning "round, circular, enclosure" (rather than "covered, roof" which seems to be primary in Germanic).
-Formally comparable is OCS _krěpъ_, "strong" and Olc. _hraefa_ "endure" (PIE \*kreh₁po-), but their meanings are too far apart.
+Formally comparable is OCS _krěpъ_, "strong" and OIc. _hraefa_ "endure" (PIE \*kreh₁po-), but their meanings are too far apart.
 Go. _hrot_ "roof, house", ON _hrót_, and OCS _krada_ "pile of logs, pyre, altar" point to the same root with a dental suffix (\*kreh₁-do-), while we probably have \*kreh₁to- in OHG and OFris. _rāza_ "honeycomb".
 Greene 1983 relates the Celtic words for "enclosure" to OIr. _cruind_, W _crwnn_ "round" (PCelt. \*krundi-).
 However, this is difficult from the formal point of view (\*-ndi- does not seem like a possible suffix).
 REF: [EDPC]

 ### <a id="kreddi">\*kred-dī- "believe" (v)</a>